Plants in Iceland | Flora Under the Arctic Circle

 The main bilberry.Photo from Wikimedia, Creative Commons, by Anneli Salo.
 No edits made.

-The common bilberry is also widely picked in Iceland and it is called 'Aðalbláber' which translates to 'main blueberry'.
-It is in fact, again, not a blueberry but a bilberry and grows abundantly in the North East of Iceland.
-Although it is slightly less sweet than its bog counterpart, it is widely collected and both are used to make jams and to garnish Skyr and other desserts.
+The common bilberry is also widely picked in Iceland, and it is called “Adalblaber”, which translates to “main blueberry.”
+It is, in fact, again, not a blueberry but a bilberry and grows abundantly in Northeast Iceland.
+Although it is slightly less sweet than its bog counterpart, it is widely collected, and both are used to make jams and to garnish Skyr and other desserts.

-You can tell the difference between these two types of bilberry as the 'main bilberry' is slightly smaller and darker in colour.
+You can tell the difference between these two types of bilberry as the “main bilberry” is slightly smaller and darker in color.
 The leaves are always a good indicator; the bog bilberry will have more rounded leaves.

 Crowberries (Empetrum nigrum)